agrc/gis.utah.gov/about/policy/data-sharing-agreement/index.md

 {: .text-left}

 - UGRC will make all SGID entries available to the general public without any form of login or account.
-- UGRC may edit any hosted data to fix any technical errors that prevent the data from being stored in the relevant databases.
+- UGRC may edit any hosted data to fix any technical errors that prevent the data from being shared in the SGID.
 - UGRC may edit any aggregate data to conform with established standards and schemas for statewide datasets.
 - The steward will ensure any links or connections to external data remain live and do not require any form of login or account.
 - The steward will take reasonable efforts to not modify the schema of all external data, with the exception of adding new fields.